AlmostFamiliar/chessclock/README.md

 # Chessclock

 This is a simple a app to play chess with your friend over the board.
 It is hosted at https://chessclock.net.

-Feel free to check it out. :smiley:
+Feel free to check it out.
+Tipp: Also fun with Jenga! :smiley:

 The timecontrols are configurable in the settings.